Cancers of the Oral Mucosa

 The predisposition to ORN occurs because the blood supply of the mandible in the age group that develops cancer is poor and is almost entirely via the periosteum (which also becomes less vascular).
 The maxilla, with its lower density and rich vasculature, is rarely the site of ORN.

 Various factors predispose patients to ORN, but generally the risk is greatest in the mandible, in higher radiation doses, fraction size, number of fractions, and when teeth are extracted after radiotherapy.
 Nevertheless, ORN also may occur unrelated to trauma.
-Depending on educational level, socioeconomic strata, and cultural habits, patients with oral cancer abuse alcohol and tobacco and may be in poor general condition, which together with poor nutritional status and oral hygiene, make them particularly prone to oral ulceration and ORN.
+Depending on educational level, socioeconomic strata, and cultural habits, patients with oral cancer abuse alcohol and tobacco and may be in poor general health condition, which together with poor nutritional status and oral hygiene, make them particularly prone to oral ulceration and ORN.
 In the United States, ORN is seen less frequently in medical centers where special prophylactic protocols are in place.

 In a study done by Morrish et al, the incidence of ORN appears to be directly related to the radiation dose.[42]
 ORN is most unlikely with radiation doses below 65 Gy; in doses up to 70 Gy, the rate is 1.8%, and in doses higher than 70 Gy, the rate is approximately 9%.
 In modern series, 5-15% of patients who undergo radiotherapy to the head and neck region develop ORN.
 Radiation shields decrease the radiation dose received by the bone and minimize the risk of ORN.